-Just Reinvest NSW has four Youth Ambassadors who have been involved in advocating for justice reinvestment since we began in 2012.
+Just Reinvest NSW has nine Youth Ambassadors who have been involved in advocating for justice reinvestment since we began in 2012.

 We have been engaging with Aboriginal children and young people around NSW to talk to them about justice reinvestment as a way forward.
 What we’ve learnt is that young people get the concept of justice reinvestment a lot quicker than many adults, because it just makes sense to them.

 In 2018 some of our JRNSW youth ambassadors travelled to Bourke on a justice reinvestment learning trip to speak with Bourke community members about Maranguka Justice Reinvestment.